bmw-ece-ntust/wilfrid-prach-attack-analysis/docs/Paper (IEEE Globecom 2025).md

   - Importance of 5G RACH access and its role in network reliability.
   - Emerging threats: RACH jamming attacks.
   - Existing solutions focus on attack implementation, but lack analytical models quantifying the attack impact.
+- Related Work: RACH Jamming Attacks in 5G
+  - Summarize existing RACH jamming studies (each in 2–3 sentences):
+    - What attack methodology was used?
+    - What were their findings?
+    - What is missing in their work that motivates our study?
+- Gap Analysis & Motivation for Our Work
+  - Prior studies focus on attack implementation but lack predictive mathematical models.
+  - No prior work validates theoretical models using real-world 5G testbed experiments.
+  - Our work fills this gap by providing an analytical and experimental approach.
 - Problem Statement:
   - How does a Msg1-based RACH jamming attack affect gNB noise threshold?
   - How can we mathematically model the probability of a UE successfully connecting under attack?